ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

 8. Press play to test it out.

     The label still says **Turn On** even when the light is on.
 That is because the script only executes our `UpdateLabel()` function once.
-It doesn’t know to change the label when we interact with the switch.
+It doesn't know to change the label when we interact with the switch.
 This can be solved simply by adding another call to `UpdateLabel()` to our `OnSwitchInteraction` function.

 9. Type `UpdateLabel()` before the `end` of the function and after the `if` statement within it.
 The `OnSwitchInteraction` function should now look like: